Join the movement of people who welcome refugees

 By agreeing to share responsibility for protecting refugees, governments can show true leadership, invest in people’s lives and futures and bring out the very best in us all.

 The refugee crisis in numbers

-number of refugees worldwide by the end of 2015
+number of refugees worldwide as of August 2017

 Number of refugees who are resettled yearly.

 1000s of students in Norway are doing everything they can to protect their classmate Taibeh from being deported to Afghanistan.
 Join them and defend all Afghan asylum seekers at risk of deportation from Norway.